EMDK/docs/edge/source/api/serialcomm/SerialComm.md

 **Parameters:**

-readTimeOut - Wait for data until timeout.
+`readTimeOut` - Wait for data until timeout.
 The timeout unit is  milli seconds.
  		  A timeout of zero means the calling read will wait forever unless interrupted by disable or release.

 **Returns:**

-byte
+byte - Read data buffer.
+Null will be returned if no data available.

 **Throws:**